Telegraphy: Telegram services

-A telegram service is a company or public entity that delivers telegraphed messages directly to the recipient.
-Telegram services were not inaugurated until electric telegraphy became available.
+After electric telegraphy became available, companies or public entities offered telegram services - delivering telegraphed messages directly to the recipient.
 Earlier optical systems were largely limited to official government and military purposes.

 Historically, telegrams were sent between a network of interconnected telegraph offices.
 A person visiting a local telegraph office paid by the word to have a message telegraphed to another office and delivered to the addressee on a paper form.
 Messages (i.e. telegrams) sent by telegraph could be delivered by telegraph messenger faster than mail, and even in the telephone age, the telegram remained popular for social and business correspondence.
 At their peak in 1929, an estimated 200 million telegrams were sent.

-In 1919, the Central Bureau for Registered Addresses was established in the financial district of New York City.
-The bureau was created to ease the growing problem of messages being delivered to the wrong recipients.
-To combat this issue, the bureau offered telegraph customers the option to register unique code names for their telegraph addresses.
-Customers were charged $2.50 per year per code.
-By 1934, 28,000 codes had been registered.

 Telegram services still operate in much of the world (see worldwide use of telegrams by country), but e-mail and text messaging have rendered telegrams obsolete in many countries, and the number of telegrams sent annually has been declining rapidly since the 1980s.
 Where telegram services still exist, the transmission method between offices is no longer by telegraph, but by telex or IP link.

-Telegram length

-As telegrams have been traditionally charged by the word, messages were often abbreviated to pack information into the smallest possible number of words, in what came to be called "telegram style".

-The average length of a telegram in the 1900s in the US was 11.93 words; more than half of the messages were 10 words or fewer.
-According to another study, the mean length of the telegrams sent in the UK before 1950 was 14.6 words or 78.8 characters.
-For German telegrams, the mean length is 11.5 words or 72.4 characters.
-At the end of the 19th century, the average length of a German telegram was calculated as 14.2 words.